leosong0629/SwiftCode/CocoaPod.md

 $pod init

-open your pod file in your project
+open your pod file in your project comment out platorm: iso,''

-1st and 2en line comment out
+paste

+fix the issue from github
+$pod install
+open .xcodeworkspace file　to contuine